esirotkina/main/index.md

 <img class="profile-picture" src="sherlock.jpg">

 Hi!

 I explore how machine learning can be applied to explain and predict political behavior at scale.
-I focus on developing advanced classification models that integrate experimentation, eye-tracking data, and deep learning techniques to help us understand how deeply rooted societal divisions influence political actions.
+I focus on developing advanced classification models that integrate experimentation, eye-tracking data, and deep learning techniques to help us understand how deeply rooted societal divisions influence political decisions.
 My work aims to provide a better understanding of these behaviors and improve predictive accuracy in political science.
 My primary regions of specialization are the USA and the post-Soviet space.

 I prefer to think that my research mainly focuses on one or several of the following fields: